-Senior and Junior Academic, Vocational and Post-Secondary Counseling includes: (1) Course selection at each grade level, (2) Post-secondary advising (including SAT's & financial aid), (3) Assistance with language proficiency testing (TOEFL; ACT; LPI), (4) Referrals to Learning Assistance or English as a Second Language training, (5) Referrals for psycho-educational assessment, (6) Liaison with Planning and Portfolio Coordinators, (7) Career guidance, (8) Career aptitude testing, (9) Liaison with Post-Secondary Institutions, and (10) Providing parents/guardians with information about school policies, course offerings and career opportunities.
+Senior and Junior Academic, Vocational and Post-Secondary Counseling includes:

+Course selection at each grade level

+Post-secondary advising (including SAT's & financial aid),

+Referrals to Learning Assistance or English as a Second Language training,

+Career guidance and aptitude testing

+Liaison with Post-Secondary Institutions

+Providing parents/guardians with information about school policies, course offerings and career opportunities.

-Personal Counseling Services include: (1) Individual student counseling on a short-term basis to help a student cope with a specific problem, (2) Referral of students who require more intensive or longer-term support provided by Church, Ministry, First Nations or other community services, (3) provide assistance to parents/guardians or families in forming realistic perceptions of the student's aptitudes, abilities, interests and attitudes as related to academic achievement, personal/social development, (4) provide assessment and referral of families who are in need of long-term family counseling.
-The CISVA
+Personal Counseling Services include:

+Individual student counseling on a short-term basis to help a student cope with a specific problem, provide assistance to parents/guardians or families in forming realistic perceptions of the student's aptitudes, abilities, interests and attitudes as related to academic achievement, personal/social development, provide assessment and referral of families who are in need of long-term family counseling.
+The CISVA Policy on Responding to Student Abuse and Neglect is found at: https://cisva.bc.ca/home/policy-manual/#tab-id-5, download Policy Number 405, Student Abuse/Neglect.